 On an symmetric multiprocessor (SMP) machine, all data is visible from all processors.
-NonUniform Memory Access (NUMA) machines also have a shared address space.
+Nonuniform Memory Access (NUMA) machines also have a shared address space.
 In both cases, there is a single shared memory space and a single operating system instance.
 However, in an SMP machine, each processor is functionally identical and has equal time access to every memory address.
 In contrast, a NUMA system has a shared address space, but the access time to memory vary over physical address ranges and between processing elements.
 The Intel Xeon 7500 series processor (Nehalem i7 architecture) is an example of NUMA architecture.
 Each processor has its own memory and can address the memory attached to another processor through the Quick Path Interconnect (QPI).

-The Altix UV 1000 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 32 to 4,096 Intel processor cores as a cache-coherent single system image (SSI).
-The Altix UV 100 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 16 to 768 Intel processor cores as a cache-coherent SSI.
+The SGI UV 1000 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 32 to 2560 Intel processor cores, as a cache-coherent single system image (SSI).
+The SGI UV 100 series is a family of multiprocessor distributed shared memory (DSM) computer systems that initially scale from 16 to 768 Intel processor cores as a cache-coherent SSI.
+The SGI UV 2000 series scales from 32 to 4,096 Intel processor cores, as a cache-coherent SSI.

-In both Altix UV series systems, there are two levels of NUMA: intranode managed by the QPI and internode managed through the HUB ASIC and NUMAlink 5.
+In both UV series systems, there are two levels of NUMA: intranode managed by the QPI and internode managed through the HUB ASIC and NUMAlink 5 or NUMAlink 6.
 This section covers the following topics:

-- "Distributed Shared Memory (DSM)" on page 40 - "ccNUMA Architecture" on page 41 - "Cache Coherency" on page 42 - "Non-uniform Memory Access (NUMA)" on page 42
+- "Distributed Shared Memory (DSM)" on page 36 - "ccNUMA Architecture" on page 36 - "Cache Coherency" on page 37 - "Non-uniform Memory Access (NUMA)" on page 37